The Giver Gods

 We quietly made our way across the narrow ledge until we came across a small window barely big enough to fit a person through.
 He used the heel of his foot to push the glass in and slide inside.
 Strangely unlocked.
 I was right behind him and stepped onto the unstable metal platform that hung above the main floor of the warehouse.

 Members of the gang were below us guarding any doors or obvious places someone could use to get in or out.
 They obviously were not considering the roof.
 There was no ladder to get up to where we were, so thankfully no one was up here waiting for our grand arrival.
 They were big and brutish.
 Fable was strong, but these guys had much more mass on them than he did.

-There were seven in sight and likely more where we were unable to see.
+There were seven in sight, but there were likely more.
 No sign of Nadlyan.

 Fable was scanning the area carefully.
 He would tell me what to do next once he was satisfied.

 I watched for his signal.
 He was keeping one hand over the handle of his sword, expecting a fight.
 Something didn't seem right.
 Not just because it was too easy to get inside, but the atmosphere felt eerie.
 Though faint, I could hear inaudible chanting coming from another room deeper into the building.

 "Hear that?" he whispered to me and I nodded.
 After a few more seconds of him digesting our situation, he looked at me.
 We could read each other's auras.
 We didn't have to discuss the plan, we just knew.
 His aura told me we were going to kill these people.
 I didn't know how he came to that conclusion, but I was going to follow his instincts this time.

 I grabbed my gun and jumped over the railing.
 He did the same while taking out both swords.
-I landed like a feline as he plunged blades into one of the members and using the corpse as a landing pad.
+I landed like a feline as he plunged blades into one of the members while using the corpse as a landing pad.